 Hyper-converged systems have really taken off over the past few years.
-According to last year’s ComputerWeekly/TechTarget IT priorities survey, the proportion of respondents that plan to deploy hyper-converged infrastructure (HCI) had nearly trebled year-on-year, from 9% to 22%.
+According to last year’s ComputerWeekly/TechTarget IT Priorities survey, the proportion of respondents that plan to deploy hyper-converged infrastructure (HCI) had nearly trebled year-on-year, from 9% to 22%.

-Many suppliers have embraced the hyper-converged wave with offerings to suit a range of budgets, but before any organisations plunge into the world of HCI, they need to know what it is and, more importantly, whether it is right for them.
+Many suppliers have embraced the hyper-convergence wave with offerings to suit a range of budgets, but before any organisations plunge into the world of HCI, they need to know what it is and, more importantly, whether it is right for them.

 While most organisations have historically built out their own compute, storage and networking, HCI puts all three together in the hope of taking some pain out of making different bits of equipment play nicely with each other.

-It does this by bringing together these IT siloes in one box and allowing IT administrators a single management user interface.
+It does this by bringing together these IT silos in one box and allowing IT administrators a single management user interface.
 IT can then put these nodes together like children’s building blocks to create clusters.

 Unlike traditional converged platforms that use a mix of equipment to offer a pre-configured converged stack, hyper-converged infrastructure uses software to run on any hardware.